sjanel/coincenter/README.md

 In order to control more precisely the price of the order, `coincenter` supports custom price as well thanks to `--price` option.
 Note that this is not compatible with above **trade price strategy** option.
 `--price` expects either an integer (!= 0) representing a **relative** price compared to the limit price, or a monetary amount representing an **absolute** fixed price (decimal amount with the price currency).
 In fact, parser will recognize a relative price if the amount is without any decimals and without any currency.
-The price currency will be overriden by the engine, but you can add it for readability and to remove ambiguity of an integer price for the parser.
+The price currency will be overridden by the engine, but you can add it for readability and to remove ambiguity of an integer price for the parser.

 | `--price` value examples | Explanation                                                                                                                       |
 | ------------------------ | --------------------------------------------------------------------------------------------------------------------------------- |